Who Killed Lucy Beale?: Later development

-Lucy's younger brother Bobby Beale was revealed to be the killer on 19 February 2015, in a special flashback episode.
+Lucy's younger half brother Bobby Beale was revealed to be the killer on 19 February 2015, in a special flashback episode.
 Treadwell-Collins mentioned that the killer reveal would be different to the show's predecessing whodunit, "Who Killed Archie?".
 "With Archie, it was a one-line reveal, but with this one it's more complicated: there are a few conversations."
 Following the reveal, the executive producer said that the storyline is the "start of a bigger story".
 He also mentioned that the original killer was Jane Beale and then Cindy Williams, but stated his reason for the change: "There was one other suspect for about a day, but then it didn't feel right.
 We always said that this story had to come from the heart, and with this, it's the start of a whole big new story for the Beales."
 Bobby being the culprit was originally suggested by series producer Alex Lamb.
 On Twitter, Dominic Treadwell-Collins announced that drop-ins were filmed to accompany the recent killer reveal during live week.
 These scenes aired from 23 to 24 February.